pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 .. image:: /_static/virtualization/esxi_pfs_5_5b.png

-The next step is to connect the pfSense to this new DMZ network.
+The next step is to connect the pfSense VM to this new DMZ network.
 Right-click the pfSense virtual machine and select **Edit Settings**.
 Click the **Add** button.